JoshuaSamuelNichols/JoshuaSamuelNichols.github.io/_portfolio/project3.md

 ➤ Identified trends and insights to enhance user engagement and CRM efficiency.

-➤ Recommended data-driven CRM alternatives that reduced costs from CHF 16,000+ for three years to CHF 1,500 per year.
+➤ Recommended data-driven CRM alternatives that would reduce costs from CHF 16,000+ for three years to CHF 1,500 per year.

 ➤ Provided strategic insights on cost-efficient marketing platforms that align with the organization's needs.